G.E.M.: 2016–2018: G-Force and Queen of Hearts Tour

 In 2016, she appeared on the list of Forbes 30 Under 30 (Music), being the only Asian musician on the list.
 In the same year, she was asked to voice a lead role in the animated film Charming, alongside Demi Lovato, Ashley Tisdale, and Avril Lavigne.
-She also performed at Heroes of Remix that same year, singing EDM versions of songs such as "Like You" (喜歡你) and "The Brightest Star In The Night Sky" (夜空中最亮的星), among others.
+She also performed at Heroes of Remix that same year, singing EDM versions of songs such as "Loving You" (喜歡你) and "The Brightest Star In The Night Sky" (夜空中最亮的星), among others.
 In September 2016, she released her photobook 25 Looks and an EP, which includes four remix songs.
 In November 2016, she earned an MTV Europe Music Award for Best Mainland China & Hong Kong Act.

 On 29 December 2016, G.E.M. released the Chinese theme song for the science fiction film Passengers titled "Light Years Away", which she also performed on several occasions, including NASA 2019 Breakthrough Prize.
 Lyrically, similar to the plot of the film itself, it speaks of a doomed love.
+The song reached number one on the Billboard Radio China Top 10 Chart, where it remained for two consecutive weeks.
+On its year-end annual chart ranking the top songs of the year, "Light Years Away" ranked at number four in 2017.

 In May 2017, G.E.M released her first documentary G-Force, which was directed by Nick Wickham.
 In April 2017, she embarked on her Queen of Hearts World Tour.
-On 21 October 2017, Chinese-Malaysian hip hop artist Namewee published a video featuring her in a cover of his song "Stranger In The North (KTV Version)" (漂向北方), which had received widespread popularity, where she sings the chorus which was originally performed by Taiwanese-American singer-songwriter Wang Leehom.
-At the 13th Annual KKBox Music Awards on 21 January 2018, G.E.M. and Namewee together sang "Stranger In The North" immediately after she sang "Goodbye" (再見) and "Light Years Away" for her 2018 KKBox Artist of the Year award-winner performance.
+In June, G.E.M. released the single "Peach Blossom Promise" as the theme song for the Chinese television drama A Life Time Love.
+It peaked at number one on the Billboard Radio China Top 10 Chart for two non-consecutive weeks.
+On 21 October 2017, Chinese-Malaysian hip hop artist Namewee published a video featuring her in a cover of his song "Stranger in the North (KTV Version)" (漂向北方), which had received widespread popularity, where she sings the chorus which was originally performed by Taiwanese-American singer-songwriter Wang Leehom.

+At the 13th Annual KKBox Music Awards on 21 January 2018, G.E.M. and Namewee together sang "Stranger in the North" immediately after she sang "Goodbye" (再見) and "Light Years Away" for her 2018 KKBox Artist of the Year award-winner performance.
 On April, she was invited to be the duet partner for Hua Chenyu in the finals of Singer 2018 and sang "Light Years Away".
 On 18 August 2018, her Queen of Hearts World Tour has called for an end for part 1 of the tour and she announced the part 2 tour will hold in 2019 with more new songs.